Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 #### Creating and deleting exhibits

-You can create and delete exhibits from the settings tab.
 When creating an exhibit, you can either create an empty exhibit (no definition for any component), or you can clone the existing exhibit.